 Please note that rabies cases are not common anymore.
-This is largely due to vaccination, which is why it is essential that your cat receives this vaccine.
-You should, however, know the symptoms of rabies so that you are able to recognize it and keep yourself safe.
+This improvement is due to vaccination, so your cat must receive this vaccine.
+You should know the symptoms of rabies to recognize them and keep yourself safe.

 1. Exposure to Toxins